 Youth can find like-minded people and groups to connect with on Fridays for Future Canada’s event map.
 If you can’t find a local group to join, you can start your own!
 Plan to register your event with Fridays for Future.

 More information and resources youth can use to plan a climate strike are available from Fridays for Future and Global Climate Strike.
 More tips for youth climate strikers are available under Downloads, below.

-On Friday, September 27, 2019, youth strikers have asked that parents, adults, members of faith communities, and the general public join them in a global strike for climate action.
+Youth strikers have asked that parents, adults, members of faith communities, and the general public join them in striking for climate action.